• Skip to primary navigation

 FEP in the Media

-• FEP staff discussed the Ancient Forest Project on a podcast called “Who’s that Expert?!“
+• Discussion of the Ancient Forest Project on “Who’s that Expert?!” podcast.

-• Anna and Conrad participated in a talk titled “Rediscovery of 200-year old Records of NY State Climate Long Before Global Warming” for the Partners for Climate Action’s Morning Coffee Webinar series
+• Anna and Conrad’s talk titled “Rediscovery of 200-year old Records of NY State Climate Long Before Global Warming” given to the Partners for Climate Action’s Morning Coffee Webinar series

-• Claudia and Conrad shared the Field Guide on WAMC’s “The Roundtable” Radio Segment
+• Claudia and Conrad on WAMC’s “The Roundtable” Radio Segment talking about the Field Guide.

 • Conrad’s Article on Ponds Published in LakeLine Magazine